Valibot v1.2: Type coercion, AI metadata, and ISBN validation

 // Output: { quantity: 25, balance: 1000n, createdAt: Date }

-This is particularly useful for validating HTML form submissions or query parameters where everything arrives as a string.
-Similar to Zod's z.coerce, Valibot's coercion actions help you transform types, but they follow Valibot's modular approach—they can be composed anywhere in pipelines, giving you precise control over when and how transformations occur.
+Unlike Zod's z.coerce, Valibot's coercion actions can be composed anywhere in your pipeline, giving you precise control over when and how transformations occur.

 const QuerySchema = v.object({